tchughesiv/cf-mini/ubuntu15_04.md

 # Ubuntu & Docker w/ devicemapper 15.04 install notes

-start with 14.04 server and do the following:
+*IF starting with Ubuntu 14.04 (Trusty Tahr), start here and continue through the end:*

 ```shell
 # upgrade to Ubuntu 15.04 (Vivid Vervet)